 On December 3, 2019, the first set of improved astrometry data were released in MAST.
-All WFC3 and ACS imaging filters were aligned to a common astrometric reference frame and include two corrections to the header WCS.
+The World Coordinate System (WCS) in the image header of all WFC3 and ACS datasets were updated and may include one or more corrections.
 The first makes use of a new version of the Hubble Guide Star Catalog (GSC version 2.4.0) which updates the coordinates of the guide stars with the positions from Gaia DR1.
 This reduces the typical uncertainties in the positions of the guide stars to ~200 mas over the entire sky.
 Combining this with knowledge of the instrument distortions, an a priori correction was made.
 When possible, an additional correction was applied by aligning sources in each HST image directly to the Gaia catalog, referred to as an a posteriori correction.
 While some observing modes cannot be aligned to Gaia (e.g. grism and moving target observations) or the alignment may fail due to a lack of sources in either the HST image or the Gaia catalog, approximately 80% of ACS/WFC and 50% of WFC3/IR frames have been directly aligned.
 For these data products, the typical pointing uncertainty is reduced to ~10 mas, although the uncertainties increase for observations further in time from the Gaia reference epoch (2015.0 for DR1, 2015.5 for DR2).
 The software used to produce these drizzled products is described on the Pipeline Astrometric Calibration page.